 On the day of your procedure, you will need to be accompanied by a friend or family member.
 Due to the anesthesia, you will be foggy and unable to drive or navigate transportation on your own.
 Remember not to eat or drink anything for at least eight hours before your appointment and arrive at the office 15 minutes early.

-In the treatment room, you will be given general anesthesia, administered in various ways, such as IV, pill, or gas.
+In the treatment room, Nitrous Oxide gas for light sedation.
 Most procedures take 30–60 minutes depending on the level of eruption of the tooth and how many wisdom teeth are being removed.
 For the patient, this time usually feels like the blink of an eye!

 Proper after-care can prevent infection, accelerate healing, and reduce pain and discomfort.
 After the surgery, the patient will need to change the gauze as directed by the dentist.
 Pain can be managed by over-the-counter remedies such as acetaminophen or ibuprofen, or your doctor may give you prescription pain medication.
 Ice packs placed on the jaw can help minimize pain as well as reduce swelling and bruising.
 You should drink plenty of water during the first 24 hours but refrain from especially hot, cold, caffeinated, or carbonated beverages.
 You should also avoid using a straw to minimize the risk of losing the blood clot formed at the surgery site.